WayScience/mitocheck_td-vae/README.md

 Additionally `time_constant_max` and `time_jump_options` should be changed if a different number of frames was specified during preprocessing.
 Training the model will generate two outputs.
 The loss for each iteration is saved in `loginfo.txt` and the model is saved every 10 epochs to the `output` folder.

+## Using the model

+Afer training the model, `rollout.py` can be used to evaluate the model and create a jumpy rollout of a future time point.